-The Certificate in Gerontology is designed to provide new students as well as working professionals in the health and human services with specialized knowledge of gerontological issues that will help them to better understand and serve older adults.
+The Certificate in Gerontology is designed to provide new students as well as working professionals in the health and human services with specialized knowledge of aging issues that will help them to better understand and serve older adults.
+Please note that this certificate is designed for students who have a degree or are pursuing a degree and wish to add the certificate as minor.